cleanremote/cleanremote.github.io/v86/Readme.md

   `boot -c`, then at the `UKC>` prompt `disable mpbios` and `exit`.
 - NetBSD works only with a custom kernel, see [#350](https://github.com/copy/v86/issues/350).
 - SerenityOS doesn't work due to missing PAE support.

-You can get some infos on the disk images here: https://github.com/copy/images.

 How to build, run and embed?
 -